giacecco/what-do-you-see/README.md

 The OpenStego Java libraries re-distributed in this repository are licensed under [GNU GPL v2.0](openstego-0.6.1/LICENSE).

+All datasets are Crown Copyright, published under the terms of the [Open Government Licence v3](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

 Everything else is (c) Digital Contraptions Imaginarium.
 Code is open source under the MIT license.
 See the [LICENSE.md](LICENSE.md) file for full details.
 Everything else is [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).